-By: Bella (News Editor) and Maria (Opinion Editor)
+By Bella Ibrahim (News Editor) and Maria Ribot (Opinion Editor)

 Halloween is coming up and we are going to help you plan the best party on the block!

 - Corn Maze

 - Pumpkin Patch

 - 11270 San Jose Blvd, Jacksonville, FL 32223